I hope you enjoy this blog post.

 5. Number 17A | Jackson Pollock | (1948) | sold for c$200m (€169.8m)

-Pollock’s paintings seemingly have become incredibly sought after, with a second painting from his collection considered to be one of the most expensive sold at auction.
+Pollock’s paintings seemingly have become incredibly sought after, with a second painting from his collection considered to be one of the top expensive paintings in the world ever sold at auction as of 2021 – 2022.
 Differing from No. 5 in way of its colour, No. 17a exhibits a radical example of drip painting.
 Drip painting pieces are interesting in the sense that they appear randomly distributed but it is clear that as far as Pollock is concerned at the very least, this is definitely not the case.
 Distribution lines throughout the painting clearly show his precise movements, giving definite justification for the $200m price tag the painting went for when sold in 2016.

 Image credit: en.wikipedia.org

-This artwork was purchased in conjunction with another piece on this list.
+One of the most expensive abstract art of its year, the piece was purchased in conjunction with another painting on this list.
 Keep reading to find out which one.

 • Date of sale: Around September 2015